 However, not oils are created equal.
 Olive oil, sunflower oil, and apricot seed oil are particularly beneficial for dry skin, because they’re all rich in oleic acid.
 Oleic acid is a sticky, thick form of fatty acid that prevents moisture loss in the skin.

-While these oils can be a little too thick for blemish prone skin, they’re perfect for dry skin types.
+While these oils can be a little too thick for blemish-prone skin, they’re perfect for dry and itchy skin types.

 The Poko Luxury Facial Oil contains oleic acid-rich plant oils like crambe seed oil, baobab oil and moringa oil, which has a fatty acid profile made up of almost 75% oleic acid.
+Ingredients like shea butter are sometimes used but we realised it would only decrease the quality of our products.
 This cocktail of nourishing botanical oils is also rich in vitamin E to condition rough, scaly skin.
 High levels of antioxidants also help to protect the skin from environmental damage which can cause premature ageing.

-Pat a few drops of the Poko Luxury Facial Oil into the skin after moisturising.
+Pat a few drops of the Poko Luxury Facial Oil into the skin after moisturising with our face cream.
 If you have the time, incorporate some lymphatic massage.
 Take your index and forefinger to lightly pinch the middle of your chin, then lightly drag along your jawline.